SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 #### Windows troubleshooting

-It appears that Windows users can encounter a `CRLF` vs. `LF` problem when the repos is cloned without taking care of the ending lines.
+git It appears that Windows users can encounter a `CRLF` vs. `LF` problem when the repos is cloned without taking care of the ending lines.
 Therefore, if the ending lines are `CRFL`, it will produce an error message with Docker:

 ```bash
 ... no such file or directory